 Beta-blockers are medicines that are used to treat various conditions.
-These include angina, high blood pressure, some abnormal heart rhythms, heart failure, heart attack (myocardial infarction), anxiety, overactive thyroid symptoms, glaucoma and migraine.
+These include angina, high blood pressure, some abnormal heart rhythms, heart failure, heart attack (myocardial infarction), anxiety, overactive thyroid symptoms, glaucoma, arm tremors and migraine.

 What are beta-blockers and how do they work?